JS Bug! Please Reload!

 Instead of an image, you can put a text paragraph of any length in the data cell.

 This is an example of putting text inside a table and using the table border attribute to create a reddish brown frame around the paragraph.
-I added a white background color to the Table Data cell.
-Then I specified the font size and color and typed the text.
-Then I used the closing tags in the reverse order that I used them above.

 The code for the table above:

-WIDTH: - Specify in pixel numbers for the table and/or the data cell, or the browser will configure the table's size minimally to contain the data that's put into it and no larger, as you see in the table above.
+- If not, the browser will configure the table's size minimally to contain the data that's put into it and no larger, as you see in the table above.

-CELLPADDING - space around text or image.
+- The space around text or image.

-With images, the cellpadding attribute looks like the mat around a framed picture.
+- With images, the cellpadding attribute looks like the mat around a framed picture.

 This is an example of putting text inside a table and using the table border attribute to create a brownish frame around the paragraph.
-Then I added 15 pixels with the cellpadding attribute to give the text a border all around it.
-I added a white background color to the table data cell.
-Then I specified the font size and color.

 So play around with this simple table format, changing each of the above attributes in turn until you understand what effect each will give you.
 You have one row with one data cell in it.
 When you think you understand this, we'll proceed to adding more data cells in the same row.